Docs: Requirements

 • TRIGGER – allows management of triggers (not available in the Community edition of Skeema)

 When first testing out Skeema, if you do not plan on using skeema push initially, on your application schemas it is fine to omit everything but SELECT.
-The other privileges are still necessary on the workspace schema (e.g. _skeema_tmp) though.
+The other privileges are still necessary on the workspace schema (e.g. _skeema_tmp) though, unless you configure Docker workspaces.

-If using the alter-wrapper option to execute a third-party online schema change tool, you may need to provide additional privileges as required by the tool.
+When using an external online schema change tool, you may need to provide additional privileges as required by the tool.

 Global privileges